 Rate is a price you assign to an instance to make sure it delivers in the order you want in your waterfall.
-The rate should be equal to the instance’s intended eCPM.
+The rate should be set equal to the instance’s intended eCPM; but the rate does not define the eCPM.

 Instance rates can be set for a number of reasons.
 Here are 3 recommended use cases: